Children's Internet Proection Act

 Public schools that receive E-rate reimbursement for part or all of their telecommunications are subject to FCC guidelines and must be in compliance with the Children's Internet Protection Act.
 (CIPA).
-Here is information from the FCC CIPA website that explains the basics of CIPA compliance.
+To learn the basics of CIPA, go to:

 - Read and follow the directions on the "Access Denied" screen if a website is blocked.
 Choose the "submit it for review" option.

-- Bring the issue to the attention of your school principal, counselor or teacher-librarian.
+- Bring the issue to the attention of your classroom teacher, teacher-librarian or school principal.
 While submitting a written request can be done anonymously, including your name and contact information will help the review team learn the specifics of your request and allow them to contact you during the review process.

 - Call the BISD Technology Help Desk at 206-780-1668 or submit a Help Desk ticket explaining the issue.